imamaris/covidcenter-bot/README.md

 * [Wit Blog](https://wit.ai/blog)

 ## Contributing
-Just make issue and PR if you want to contribute. we will review your PR.
+Please make an issue/PR in this repo if you want to contribute. we will review it.

 ## License
 Wit.ai Covid Center Bot is licensed, as found in the [LICENSE](LICENSE) file.